glycodynamics/Tutorial-vmd/README.md

 ## 3. Rendering:
-Open the Render window (VMD Main --> File --> Render) and select `Tachyon' from the Render the current scene using menu.
-Both of the text boxes will be filled with default values which should not need to be changed for the purposes of this tutorial.
+Open the Render window (VMD Main --> File --> Render) and select `Tachyon' from the Render the current scene using the menu.
+Both of the text boxes will be filled with default values which should not need to be changed for this tutorial.
 Press the Start Rendering button.
 After a few moments of processing, you should see the message.

 Info) Rendering complete.

-Default render command will be:
+The default render command will be:
 ```"
 /softrepo/vmd/vmd-1.9.4a51/lib/vmd/tachyon_LINUXAMD64" -aasamples 12 %s -format TARGA -o %s.tga

 ```

-To set the resolution, edit this command and add keyword ```-res 2400 2400 ``` after ```%s```.
+To set the resolution, edit this command and add the keyword ```-res 2400 2400 ``` after ```%s```.
 ```
 /softrepo/vmd/vmd-1.9.4a51/lib/vmd/tachyon_LINUXAMD64" -aasamples 12 %s -red 2400 2400 -format TARGA -o %s.tga